KVishnuVardhanR/Computer-Pointer-Controller/README.md

 - INT8:
   - The total model loading time is : 6.03sec
   - The total inference time is : 8.7sec
   - The total FPS is : 0.45fps

+The benchmark result of running my model on **IGPU[Intel HD Graphics 630]** with multiple model precisions are :
+- FP32:
+  - The total model loading time is : 65.697sec
+  - The total inference time is : 9.0sec
+  - The total FPS is : 0.4444fps

+- FP16:
+  - The total model loading time is : 66.4sec
+  - The total inference time is : 9.4sec
+  - The total FPS is : 0.425fps

 ## Results